Parc des Buttes-Chaumont in Paris – Photo: Cornelia Häussler

 Erasmus+ Internships – Enriching lives, opening minds!

-The Erasmus+ programme provides an excellent opportunity for students to do an internship in a foreign European country - an international experience that is interesting and valuable on many different levels.
+The Erasmus+ programme provides students with an excellent opportunity to do an internship in a foreign European country - an international experience that is interesting and valuable on many different levels.

 Advantages of an Erasmus+ Internship

-The programme has various advantages, the most important being:
+The programme comes with various advantages, the most important being:

 • Several periods of funding (12 months per study stage [BA/MA/PHD], 24 months for Staatsexamen (State Examination) or Diplom)